SuperOfficeDocs/superoffice-docs/docs/en/admin/import/learn/create-import-file.md

 # Create an import file

 To make it easier for you to import contacts, we have created an import template you can download and use to import.
-In this Excel spreadsheet, we've set up the basic data fields in columns, and all you have to do is copy your contact details into the right cells.
+In this Excel spreadsheet, we have set up the basic data fields in columns, and all you have to do is copy your contact details into the right cells.

 ## Companies and contacts